d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

 ----------

 We have prepared a small example project in ``contrib/virtmem-tutorial-riscv32``.
-You will find it is setup in the same way as the excercises in the :doc:`Mini-kernel tutorial <mini-kernel>`, but here's a crucial difference.
-You can find a pagetable in ``kernel/pagetable.bin``, which gets loaded by MSIM to address ``0xA0000000`` and is ready to be used out-of-the-box.
+It is setup in the same way as the excercises in the :doc:`Mini-kernel tutorial <mini-kernel>`, but here's a crucial difference.
+We can find a pagetable in ``kernel/pagetable.bin``, which gets loaded by MSIM to address ``0xA0000000`` and is ready to be used out-of-the-box.

 .. quiz::